pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 standard meteorology metrics, the ECMWF is superior to the GFS by about a day.
 In other words, the accuracy of the GFS at 6 days out is comparable to the ECMWF at 5 days out.
 The GFS is updated every 6 hours.
-The GFS is run at two resolutions, 0.25 deg and 0.5 deg.
+The GFS is run at two resolutions, 0.25 deg and 0.5 deg, and is available with 3 hour time resolution.
 Forecasts from GFS model were shown above.
 Use the GFS, among others, if you want forecasts for 1-7 days.

 HRRR